pyros-projects/pyros-cli/.project/specification/3-cli-interface.md

 4. Enter main prompt loop:
    - Get user input
    - Process commands and variables
-   - Generate images
+   - Generate images (if applicable)
    - Show results
-   - Present action selection
+   - Present action selection (unless bypassed by command)
-   - Repeat based on user choice
+   - Repeat based on user choice or command result flags

+The main loop flow can be controlled by command result flags:
+- Commands can bypass generation with `should_generate=false`
+- Commands can break out of current iteration with `should_continue=false`
+- Commands can set `should_reset_regenerate=true` to return directly to prompt input
+- Informational commands (like `/help`, `/history`, `/list-vars`) reset to prompt input after display

 ### Autocomplete System
 The autocomplete system is implemented in the `PromptCompleter` class: